CabbageDevelopment/async-process-scheduler/README.md

 > :warning: When adding processes, ensure that the queue instance passed to the function is the same as the queue added to the scheduler.
 Also take care that the function puts its output in the queue instead of returning it.

+#### Sub-tasks

+The functions above take an optional `subtasks` parameter. `subtasks` is used to hint to the scheduler that each process may create its own processes; this will be taken into account when scheduling processes.

 ### Running a scheduler

 When a scheduler runs, it will run all tasks until complete and then return an ordered list containing the output from each task.